mnot/I-D/where-does-that-come-from/draft.md

 ### Proposal 2: visual distinction

+The purpose of this proposal is to create a strong, clear link between document status and document presentation.

 The RFC Editor is directed to propose stream-specific presentation of RFCs that vary in visually significant ways; e.g., use of typeface, decoration, formatting such as alignment and spacing, and other typographic controls.